 As we are a ‘front-line’ service, we are currently now operating on an appointment only basis in order to reduce the risk of spreading the virus.
 We can offer phone/zoom/skype assistance to anyone who prefer to stay at home, or we can visit you in your home (or garden, weather permitting), or we can arrange visits to our premises for small groups.

 All of the Crematoria below have webcasting facilities available which means that you can arrange for other friends and family members to watch the service remotely.
-Fees differ from site to site bur are usually below £100.
+Fees differ from site to site but are always below £100.

 Please note that singing and touching the coffin are still not allowed in order to limit the spread of the virus.
 It is also discouraged to publish obituary notices with details of funerals which might lead to well meaning friends or neighbours arriving unannounced at the crematorium.

-Wakes are now only permitted for up to 6 people at Covid Secure locations but not at any of the hospitality settings that are closed.
+Wakes are now only permitted for up to 15 people at Covid Secure locations.
 Travel is permitted for funerals and mourners may stay overnight in hotels, although they might require a letter from your funeral director to confirm the need for your stay.

 Most crematoria are now allowing up to 30 mourners, however this is dependent on the space they have to allow social distancing – please refer to numbers below or their individual websites for more detailed updates.

 Vinters Park – 30 people